Autism Collaboration, Accountability, Research, Education, and Support

 How may assistance be used?

-Training grants provide interdisciplinary training to prepare future leaders to improve the health of children who have or are at risk of developing autism spectrum disorder and other developmental disabilities (ASD/DD).
+Training grants provide interdisciplinary training to prepare future leaders to improve the health of children who have or have increased likelihood of developing autism spectrum disorder and other developmental disabilities (ASD/DD).
 Research grants advance the knowledge base pertaining to ASD/DDs, leading to improvements in interventions for children and adolescents with ASD/DDs and improve the early identification and treatment for ASD/DDs.
-State systems grants support States in improving access to comprehensive, coordinated healthcare and related services for children and youth with ASD and other DDs .
-Indirect costs that are allowed for administrative costs incurred as a result of training grants, are limited to 8 percent of direct costs
+State systems grants support States in improving access to comprehensive, coordinated healthcare and related services for children and youth with ASD and other DDs.

 What are the requirements after being awarded this opportunity?